Kas (drink): History

-Roots to the brand can be traced to 1870 when German-origin Román Knörr Streiff and his wife Pilar Ortiz, established a beer factory named "La Esperanza".
-In the 1920s, one of their sons, Román Knorr Ortiz decided to start his own business to produce sodas, named "El As".
-The company ran successfully until the Spanish Civil War started and production stopped until 1940.
+The brand's origins can be traced to 1870, when German-origin Román Knörr Streiff beer-crafter that worked for Bauhöfer Brewery in Renchen-Ulm, Baden-Württemberg arrived in Vitoria and founded, with the family of his wife (Pilar Ortíz de Urbina) a beer factory named 'La Esperanza'.

+In the 1920s, one of their sons, Román Knörr Ortíz decided to start his own business to produce sodas, named 'El As'.

-During the 1950s the factory was operative again and in 1956 in Vitoria-Gasteiz, Araba, the capital of the Basque Country, Luis Knorr Elorza created a beverage that was a mix of soda with orange juice, giving origin to the first flavored soda of Spain.
-It was named "Kas" (adding the 'K' from the family name to the original 'As' trademark).
+In 1956 in Vitoria-Gasteiz, Araba, the capital of the Basque Country, Luis Knörr Elorza created a beverage that was a mix of soda with orange juice, giving origin to the first flavored soda of Spain.
+It was named 'Kas' (adding the 'K' from the family name to the original 'As' trademark, this idea was given by his brother, Javier Knörr Elorza).
 During the 1960s, the company expanded and grew, opening new plants in Spain.
 New products were launched such as a Kascol (cola) and the 'BitterKas', a commercial success.
-The company also sponsored some cycling teams and even the Spain national football team during the 1982 FIFA World Cup.
+For decades, the company also sponsored a cycling team and even the Spain national football team during the 1982 FIFA World Cup.

-The company was acquired by multinational corporation Pepsi in 1991, and was extended into diet soft drinks and juices.
-Pepsi commercialised Kas products in Spanish market while using the Mirinda brand worldwide.
+The company was acquired by the multinational corporation Pepsi in 1992, and expanded into diet soft drinks and juices.
+Pepsi commercialised Kas products in the Spanish market while using the Mirinda brand worldwide.